garyfleming/hexagonal-talk/hexagonal-ds.md

 ^ Domain logic, business rules, etc that represent a feature or capability within the system.
 Pure, clean.
 No frameworks.
 No knowledge of the outside world.
 Internally consistent.
 Validated etc.
+Hexagons then are at the heart containing the domain logic/business rules, free from libraries and dependencies Consider giving each feature (bounded context) its own inner hexagon

 ![inline](single-hexagon.png)